fcorbin567/piccard2/TreeMaker_Documentation.md

 The prediction algorithm works as follows:

-1. **Year Analysis**: Identifies which years the parent currently exists in
+1. **Year Analysis**: Identifies the years in which the parent currently exists
 2. **Child Verification**: For each target year, checks if ALL children exist
 3. **Prediction**: If all children exist in a target year, the parent can be predicted